dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

    the same length; you will write to the `trie` array from the current index, which starts at 0.
 2. Select the most-recent ("latest") Node for the feed.
 3. Compare path arrays.
-If the paths match exactly, then you are overwriting the current Node, and can copy the "remainder" of it's `trie` up to your current `trie` index.
+If the paths match exactly, and the keys match, then you are overwriting the current Node, and can copy the "remainder" of it's `trie` up to your current `trie` index.
+4. If the paths match, but not the keys, you are adding a new key to an existing hash bucket.
+Copy the `trie` and extend it to the full length.
+Add a pointer to the Node with the same hash at the final array index.
-4. If not, find the first index at which the two arrays differ.
+5. If the paths don't entirely match, find the first index at which the two arrays differ.
 Copy all `trie` elements (empty or not) into the new `trie` for indicies between the "current index" and the "differing index".
-5. Next look up the corresponding element in this Node's `trie` array at the differing index.
+6. Next look up the corresponding element in this Node's `trie` array at the differing index.
 If this element is empty, then you have found the most similar Node.
 Write a pointer to this node to the `trie` at the differing index, and you are done (all remaining `trie` elements are empty, and can be omitted).
-6. If the differing tree element has a pointer (is not empty), then follow that pointer to select the next `Node`.
+7. If the differing tree element has a pointer (is not empty), then follow that pointer to select the next `Node`.
 Recursively repeat this process from step
    #3.

-To delete a value, follow the same procedure as adding a key, but write the `Node` without a `value` (in protobuf, this is distinct from having a `value` field with zero bytes)..
+To delete a value, follow the same procedure as adding a key, but write the `Node` without a `value` (in protobuf, this is distinct from having a `value` field with zero bytes).

 # Examples
 [examples]: #examples